TransRec: Learning Transferable Recommendation from Mixture-of-Modality Feedback: Empirical Study

 Traditional multimodal and multimedia recommendations have been well studied~\cite{he2016vbpr}.
-While due to high computing resource and less powerful text/image encoder network, prior art tends to extract frozen modality features and then feed them into a CTR or recommendation model.
-Such practice is especially common for industrial applications given billions of training examples~\cite{covington2016deep,cheng2016wide}.
+While due to high computing resources and a less powerful text/image encoder network, prior art tends to extract frozen modality features and feed them into a CTR or recommendation model.
+Such practice is prevalent for industrial applications given billions of training examples~\cite{covington2016deep,cheng2016wide}.
 However, we want to explore whether end-to-end learning is superior to learning from frozen features.
-The results are in Table \ref{table9}.
-Clearly, we can achieve consistent improvements by end-to-end learning, although fine-tuning BERT and ResNet is computationally expensive than using pre-extracted features.
-Particularly, we notice that using frozen textual features yields less worse results than using visual features.
-This may imply that the textual features generated by BERT is more general than visual features generated by ResNet.
-This is also aligned with findings in NLP and CV fields --- fine-tuning all parameters are in general better than fine-tuning only the classification layer (with the backbone network frozen).
+The results are in Table~\ref{table9}.
+We can achieve consistent improvements through end-to-end learning; however, finetuning BERT and ResNet is more computationally expensive than using pre-extracted features.
+Notably, we notice that frozen textual features yield worse results than visual features.
+This may imply that the textual features generated by BERT are more general than the visual features generated by ResNet.
+This finding is also aligned with findings in NLP and CV fields --- finetuning all parameters is generally better than finetuning only the classification layer (with the backbone network frozen).